beeware/.github/CODE_OF_CONDUCT.md

 Behavior outside of official BeeWare spaces may also be considered as supporting evidence for a report if that behavior establishes a pattern, or represents a potential risk to the BeeWare community.

+This Code of Conduct operates in parallel to any Code of Conduct that is in effect in a given context (e.g., the Code of Conduct for a conference).
+If an incident occurs, we encourage reporting that incident to all relevant conduct groups.
+Known violations of other Codes of Conduct may be considered as supporting evidence for a report under this Code of Conduct.
+The BeeWare Code of Conduct Response Team will cooperate with other Code of Conduct teams, but will not disclose any identifying details without the prior consent of the reporting party.
 ## Attribution <a name="attribution"></a>

 This Code of Conduct is adapted from the Contributor Covenant, version 3.0, permanently available at [https://www.contributor-covenant.org/version/3/0/](https://www.contributor-covenant.org/version/3/0/).